inf9matics/as312223Obsidian/EoSD/Lectures/Lecture 3 16.10.2023.md

 A situation where it's not possible to better a position of person *A* without degrading the position of person *B*

 # Market mechanizm
+# Market
+A set of arrangements by which buyers and sellers are in contact in order to exchange goods and ser